CICD-Demo/restapis/demo/README.md

 ## Running TicketMonster

-You can run TicketMonster into a local JBoss AS7 instance or on OpenShift.
+You can run TicketMonster into a local JBoss EAP 6.1 instance or on OpenShift.

 ### Running TicketMonster locally

-#### Start JBoss Enterprise Application Platform 6 or JBoss AS 7 with the Web Profile
+#### Start JBoss Enterprise Application Platform 6.1

 1. Open a command line and navigate to the root of the JBoss server directory.